tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 whilst the IMEs are responsible for converting Latin characters to Japanese.
 You can have several IMEs installed and running at the same time, but you can only run one IMF at a time.

+## Locale

+It is possible that your computer would not let you input Japanese unless your locale is correct.
+Set it up following the instructions [here](japanese-locale.html).

 ## Input method framework